rhammell/forest-watch/README.md

 The app interface is comprised of two main components, a project menu and map.

 The menu lists project data obtained from CO2.Storage.
-When the app loads, it queries CO2.Storage for project assets created with the ForestWatch template.
-Details such as name, description, registry, and area are included for each project.
+The app queries CO2.Storage for assets created with the ForestWatch template, which includes project details such as name, description, registry, and area.

-The map displays all the geographic boundary polygons for the listed projects.
-It includes controls for panning, zooming, measuring acreage, and controlling satellite image layers.
+The map displays geographic boundary polygons for each of the listed projects.
+Users can pan, zoom, measure acreage, and contol the satellite image layers of the map.

 <div align="center">
   <div>